ace-of-aces/laravel-image-transform-url/docs/pages/setup.md

 | Important: The public storage directory should be addressed directly via
 | storage('app/public') instead of the public_path('storage') link.
 |
+| You can also use any Laravel Filesystem disk (e.g. S3) by providing an
+| array configuration with 'disk' and an optional 'prefix'.
+|
 */
 'source_directories' => [
     'images' => public_path('images'),